Vision #10 Detail

-Spirituality and Buddhism have been an inspiration to me for my entire adult life.
-Early in my career, I had not awakened to the idea that art is a spiritual practice and, therefore, a spiritual revelation.
-Now I understand this relationship.
-In the process of painting, I have experienced the Buddhist concept of interdependence and that nothing exists on its own, and also how dependent the physical and spiritual are to the experience of creating art.
+Secular spirituality and Buddhist philosophy are a major influence in my work.
+Early in my career I awakened to the idea that art is a spiritual practice and, therefore, a manifestation of our consciousness.
+In the process of creation I experience the Buddhist concept of interdependence, that nothing exists on its own, and how dependent the physical (the manifested) and spiritual (the unmanifested) are to creating art.

-Vasily Kandinsky's radical treatise Uber das Geistige in der Kunst (1911) was translated into English over one hundred years ago as The Art of Spiritual Harmony (now titled Concerning the Spiritual in Art).
+Vasily Kandinsky's radical treatise Uber das Geistige in der Kunst (1911) was translated into English as The Art of Spiritual Harmony (now titled Concerning the Spiritual in Art).
 His profound influence on the germination and development of abstraction in the early decades of the twentieth century is well known.
 The Blaue Reiter artists wrote about their art in terms of a spiritual awakening.
-Kandinsky believed in the communion with the spiritual and that art was born within the artist, compelled by an inner necessity: ''A painter, who finds no satisfaction in mere representation, however artistic, in his/her longing to express his/her inner life, cannot but envy the ease with which music, the most non-material of the arts today, achieves this end.
-He/she naturally seeks to apply the methods of music to his/her own art.
+Kandinsky believed in the communion with the spiritual and that art was born within the artist, compelled by an inner necessity: “A painter, who finds no satisfaction in mere representation, however artistic, in his longing to express his inner life, cannot but envy the ease with which music, the most non-material of the arts today, achieves this end.
+He naturally seeks to apply the methods of music to his own art.
 And from this results that modern desire for rhythm in painting, for mathematical, abstract construction, repeated notes of color, for setting color in motion.”

 Tibetan Buddhists believe in rebirth.
-They believes that when you die your consciousness goes through a state called the Bardo Thödol, also known as Liberation Through Hearing during the Intermediate State, and in the West as The Tibetan Book of the Dead.
-My new work titled Vision Series consists of abstract depictions of the Bardo Thödol state.
-These paintings, as in most “spiritual” art, are meant for meditation, reflection and introspection.
-My visions, or rather perceptions of the Bardo Thödol, are purely subjective visual ideas of an unmanifested universe.
+It believes that when you die your consciousness goes through a state called the Bardo Thödol, also known as Liberation Through Hearing during the Intermediate State, and in the West as The Tibetan Book of the Dead.
+My new work titled Vision Series consists of abstract depictions inspired by the idea of the Bardo Thödol state.
+These paintings, as in most “spiritual” art, are meant for reflection, introspection and meditation.
+My Visions, or rather perception of the Bardo Thödol, are purely subjective visual ideas of an unmanifested universe.

-After years of practice as a painter and as a Buddhist enthusiast, I am able to execute paintings that focus on visual expressions as visual improvisations.
-As in abstract expressionism I render visual improvisations that the viewer interprets based on their own life experiences.
+After years of practice as a painter and as a Buddhist enthusiast, I am able to execute paintings that focus on non-representational visual expressions.
+As in abstract expressionism I render visual improvisations that the viewer interprets based on their own life experience.
 This is where the spiritual takes place, the flow as in jazz, that leads to the manifestations of these visual improvisations.